 In July 2015, François-Xavier Roger joined Nestlé S.A. as Executive Vice President and Chief Financial Officer.
+François-Xavier Roger came to Nestlé S.A. from Takeda Pharmaceutical, Tokyo, where he was CFO since 2013.
+From 2008 to 2013, he was Chief

-to 2013, he was Chief Financial Officer of Millicom based in Luxembourg.
+Financial Officer of Millicom based in Luxembourg.
 From 2000 to 2008, he worked as Chief Financial Officer for Danone Asia, followed by Head of Finance, Treasury and Tax for the Danone Group based in Paris, France.